siddu1998/siddu1998.github.io/_posts/2020-2-6-Intern at Invento Robotics Journal Entry 2.md

 ![config.yml](/images/balaji-gaming.jpeg)

 Unlimited gaming!
-Bosses (CEO and CTO) chalking up some serious plans here! (right image) The final few days involved the team taking turns to make sure the bot runs smoothly at various events across Goa, Kochi, Bangalore where the bot served various purposes.
+Bosses (CEO and CTO) chalking up some serious plans here!

+The final few days involved the team taking turns to make sure the bot runs smoothly at various events across Goa, Kochi, Bangalore where the bot served various purposes.
 I was there for 2 turns on Friday and Sunday at Puravankra’s Expo and was one terrific experience to watch people walk-in and indulge in conversations with Mitra and his half-girlfriend Mitri ;-) You will find more here

 http://www.thehansindia.com/posts/index/Business/2018-07-14/Puravankara-bets-on-Artificial-Intelligence/397992